10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Key features:

 • Source function.
-Collect and aggregate data from third-party applications.
+Collect and aggregate records from third-party applications.

 • Transformation function.
-Fix bad data or standardize it to make it suitable for further processing.
+Fix bad records or standardize them to make them suitable for further processing.

 Pricing: